 Your spinal cord is a thick bundle of nerves, similar to a white fibre optic cable.
 It is usually about 43cm long and 2cm wide and is the communication link between your brain and other parts of your body.

-The 31 pairs of spinal nerves in your spinal cord support a functional nervous system; a system you use whenever you think, see or breath.
+The 31 pairs of spinal nerves in your spinal cord support a functional nervous system; a system you use whenever you think, see or breathe.
 The spinal cord sends messages about feeling or sensation to the brain, and the brain sends movement or functional messages to the body through the spinal cord.
 A damaged spinal cord can profoundly impact your life because it cannot be repaired.

 This is why it is so vital to protect your spine and spinal cord.